 Document your favorite holiday movies with this list.

-Keep Christmas Card lists for whom you’ve received cards from as well as who you’ve sent a card to.
+Keep Christmas Card lists for whom you’ve received cards as well as who you’ve sent a card to.

 Keep a list of Christmas plans from a To-Do list to tickets to where to go.